Why did I become an adept?

 Finally there was one being like Teflon.
 Experienced as a ‘she’.
 She wanted nothing to do with me, or my energy, at all!

-Felt just like the experience I was having with my Boss- a woman 15 years my junior, and few others, fortunately.
-This boss seemingly had (no doubt still has) a deep dislike for me, which I can’t and couldn’t fathom, having done nothing in my conscious awareness, to offend her.
+This boss seemingly had a deep dislike for me, which I couldn’t fathom, having done nothing in my conscious awareness, to offend her at all!

 My take away – We are all light beings, even the worst of us.
 That however doesn’t excuse us from consequences of our free will.
 Karma is a Bitch and a Blessing.

 Second big episode that challenged my rational mind, left-brained thinking, and logic, was at a yoga retreat, which I really didn’t want to go to, but felt I “must”.
-Please recall that I was a math and science major at McGill University and Honors physics major at UMASS amherst.
-LOL.

 The retreat was being held at beautiful Harmony Hill on the Hood Canal- free for anyone with metastatic cancer.
 Man, one would think I believed cancer was contagious, I didn’t want to go so strongly!

-I woke early the next morning with a vivid dream about a young man interrupted me on my path of life.
-Somehow a wood chip flew into his left eye and he became blind.
-I accompanied him to the doctor and argued with the surgeon about the procedure since, if he had had better insurance, it might be possible to save his sight- or that was the feeling.
-In the end, after it was enucleated, he could barely see any light from that eye.
-Waving his hand in front of his face, he was shattered to have lost his vision.
+Early the next morning I awoke with a vivid dream about a young man interrupted me on my path of life.
+While he was chopping (without eye protection) a wood chip flew into his left eye and he needed help.
+As he couldn’t see and was alone and in pain, I accompanied him to the doctor and argued with the surgeon about the procedure.
+There was a sense that If he had had better insurance, it might be possible to save his sight.

 The dream was upsetting.
 I had never seen any eye injury before nor attended any eye surgery or enucleation.
 I didn’t know anything about procedures that could have saved his eye-even if he had the money.

 Afterwards, I invited the woman from across the hall, I’ll refer to her as H. to have a glass of wine with me.
 She said, “sure”.
-Exiting the building together while descending the stairs, I said, “wow, I had the weirdest dream last night”, and proceeded to briefly mention the details, including wondering if a child might have had an eye cancer in the room.
+Exiting the building together and descending the stairs, I said, “wow, I had the weirdest dream last night”, and proceeded to briefly mention the details, including wondering if a child might have had an eye cancer in the room.

 She looked at me and said,” Oh my G-d, that’s my life!”